pcrxn/CoDA-tools/README.md

 # CoDA-tools

-Scripts for helping with compositional data analysis.
+Scripts for helping with the compositional data analysis of microbiome data sets.

 ## `sorted-bam-to-fold-coverage.sh`